Frequently Asked Questions About ALS

 Now there is edaravone (Radicava), which may slow the progression of ALS in some people, and there are several promising treatments in clinical trials.
 Improving clinical trials for ALS is a major focus for I AM ALS.

-The FAQs you’re currently reading were created by a 95% paralyzed patient with ALS using eye gaze only.
+The FAQs you’re currently reading were created by a 95% paralyzed person living with ALS (Greg Kenoyer) using eye gaze only.
 How incredible is that?

 - What are the most commonly misdiagnosed ALS-like diseases?

 There are numerous motor neuron diseases besides ALS.